 Where to Stay

-After much deliberation, we decided to book a hotel in Patong Beach.
-Although many travelers prefer other beaches nearby, we decided on Patong because it has some of the best nightlife in Phuket.
-Contrary to popular belief, the beaches in this area are not dirtier than other areas in Phuket.
-In fact, the beach outside the hotel was one of the most stunning and spotless beaches I encountered in Phuket.
+After much deliberation, we decided to book accommodation in the Patong Beach are of Phuket.
+Although many travelers prefer beaches in less touristy areas, we decided on Patong because it has some of the best nightlife!
+Contrary to popular belief, the beaches in this area are not dirtier than other areas in the south of Thailand.
+In fact, the beach outside of our hotel was one of the most stunning and spotless beaches I encountered during my time in Phuket.

-While in Patong Beach, we stayed at The Charm Resort Phuket.
-Words can’t explain how much we loved this hotel.
+There are many choices for hotels in Patong Beach, but we decided to stay at The Charm Resort Phuket.
+Words cannot express how much we loved this hotel.
 The instant I arrived for check-in, sweaty, jet-lagged and alone, I was immediately upgraded to a larger suite for the night.
 The hotel staff was incredibly friendly and accommodating throughout our entire stay.
-Bonus points: the beach was only a minute walk from our front door.
+Bonus points: the beach was only a minute walk from our front door!

-After arriving in Patong Beach we decided to immediately cross of one of our big bucket list items, James Bond Island or Phang Nga.
-We booked a day trip on viator.com which included hotel pickup and dropoff, James Bond Island, a delicious lunch, sea canoeing, and a stop at Wat Suwan Kuha (a Cave Temple) all for 55 EUR.
+After my friends joined me in Patong Beach we decided to immediately cross off one of our big bucket list items, James Bond Island or Phang Nga.
+We booked a day trip on Viator which included hotel pickup and drop off, James Bond Island, a delicious lunch, sea canoeing, and a stop at Wat Suwan Kuha (a Cave Temple) all for $60.
 Although the day was a little rushed, we were happy we got to see so much in such a short period of time (and lunch was fantastic)!

 You can check out the package we booked here.

-Although we wanted the luxury of hotels, nothing beats the hostel crowd on a night out.
-Instead of blindly finding our own way around Phuket’s club scene, we decided to book a pub crawl through one of the top rated hostels in the area, Bodega Phuket.
-For only 18 USD you get a free drink bucket (yes, an actual bucket), dinner and included transportation from the hostel to the first “pub.”
+Although we wanted the luxury of staying in hotels, nothing beats the hostel crowd on a night out.
+Instead of blindly finding our own way around Phuket’s club scene, we decided to book a pub crawl through one of the top rated hostels in the area, Bodega Phuket. $18 will get you a free drink bucket (yes, an actual bucket), a buffet-style dinner and included transportation from the hostel to the first “pub.”
 We liked the pub crawl so much we ended up booking through the same hostel when we arrived in Bangkok!

 Koh Phi Phi